Manchester Grammar School: Old Mancunians – notable alumni

 The school's alumni are called "Old Mancunians", or informally Old Mancs, and include academics, politicians, mathematicians, sportsmen, such as former England cricket captain Mike Atherton, former Lancashire Captain, Mark Chilton, and former Lancashire and England batsman, John Crawley, several notable writers, such as Thomas de Quincey, playwright Robert Bolt, author Alan Garner, after whom the school's Junior Library is named, and journalist and broadcaster Martin Sixsmith.
 Other Old Mancunians are John Charles Polanyi (b.
 1929) who won the 1986 Nobel Prize for Chemistry, chemist Michael Barber, actors Ben Kingsley and Robert Powell, historians Michael Wood and Victor Kiernan, popular science writer Brian Clegg, concert organist Daniel Moult, comic Chris Addison, and cryptographers Clifford Cocks, Peter Twinn and Malcolm J. Williamson.
 Theatre director Nicholas Hytner and the pianist John Ogdon are Old Mancunians.
 Mathematician and Fields Medalist Sir Michael Atiyah was also educated at the school for two years.
 One of the first Indian poets of English language, Manmohan Ghose, is also an Old Mancunian.
+Captain John Stanley (1750-1783) who was aide-de-camp to General John Burgoyne during the American War of Independence was also educated at the school.